AwesomeVisa/awesome-immigration/README.md

 - [EntrePass](https://www.mom.gov.sg/passes-and-permits/entrepass)

     - Intro: The EntrePass allows eligible foreigners to start and operate a new business in Singapore.
-Find out what businesses are eligible, how to apply and the requirements for renewing the pass.
     - Length of Stay: 1 year (new pass), 2 years (subsequent)

 ### UAE